Stifel lifts Cabot Oil & Gas Corporation [COG] price estimate. Who else is bullish?

-Cabot Oil & Gas Corporation [NYSE: COG] closed the trading session at $20.21 on 06/02/20.
-The day’s price range saw the stock hit a low of $19.6559, while the highest price level was $20.21.
-The stocks have a year to date performance of 16.08 percent and weekly performance of 3.80 percent.
-The stock has been moved at 26.79 percent over the last six months.
-The stock has performed -0.05 percent around the most recent 30 days and changed 36.65 percent over the most recent 3-months.

-If compared to the average trading volume of 9.74M shares, COG reached to a volume of 5746243 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 9.39M shares, COG reached a trading volume of 7909476 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Cabot Oil & Gas Corporation [COG]:
+What do top market gurus say about Cabot Oil & Gas Corporation [COG]?

 Stifel have made an estimate for Cabot Oil & Gas Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on June 01, 2020.
 The new note on the price target was released on May 11, 2020, representing the official price target for Cabot Oil & Gas Corporation stock.
 Previously, the target price had yet another raise from $20 to $21, while Credit Suisse kept a Neutral rating on COG stock.

-Cabot Oil & Gas Corporation [COG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.80.
-With this latest performance, COG shares dropped by -0.05% in over the last four-week period, additionally plugging by 26.79% over the last 6 months – not to mention a drop of -20.09% in the past year of trading.
+Cabot Oil & Gas Corporation [COG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.81.
+With this latest performance, COG shares gained by 11.96% in over the last four-week period, additionally plugging by 40.16% over the last 6 months – not to mention a drop of -12.07% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Cabot Oil & Gas Corporation [COG] shares currently have an operating margin of +40.09 and a Gross Margin at +44.86.
 Cabot Oil & Gas Corporation’s Net Margin is presently recorded at +34.30.